cmsc330spring25/spring25/projects/project2/README.md

 When we are describing something we typically link together and modify different descriptors with common words like *and*, *or*, *not*.
 For example: "His name is Cliff AND he is older than 18 AND (he likes Lego OR he likes chocolate)."
-Here I added parenthesis to remove ambiguity.
-If we changed the syntax of this sentence we can remove some of the ambiguity: (and his name is cliff, and he is is older than 18, or he likes Lego, he likes chocolate).
-Here, while it looks weird and sounds weird if you were to say it out loud, by defining words like *and* to link exactly 2 parts together, we can figure out exactly which parts are conjoined and which are under the *or* condition.
+The parentheses are added to remove ambiguity.
+By defining words like *and* and *or* to link exactly 2 parts, we can figure out exactly which parts are under the *and* condition and which are under the *or* condition.
 Visually this looks like:
 ```text
 and(e1,e2)